elemenohq/docs/source/index.html.md

 }
 ```

-The Short Text field is a single line text field used to capture shorter text strings.
+The Plain Text field supports plain text strings.
+The Plain Text field has an optional setting to allow for multi-line input.

 ### Validations